 State Motorcycle Laws

 Motorcycle accidents are among the most catastrophic and deadly crashes on Florida highways.
 If you or a loved one has been involved in one of these devastating collisions, you may need a law firm that is experienced in personal injury litigation.
-At Cohn & Smith, our Pembroke Pines motorcycle law attorneys have assisted many injured riders from Pembroke Pines and the surrounding cities.
-We work diligently to stay abreast of all state laws so that we can help our clients seek maximum monetary compensation for their harm.
-Attorney Alan Cohn is a serious motorcycle enthusiast and understands the challenges cyclists face both on the road and in court.Hold a Negligent Driver Accountable for Your Injuries
+At Cohn & Smith, our Pembroke Pines motorcycle accident lawyers have assisted many injured riders from Pembroke Pines and the surrounding cities.
+We work diligently to stay abreast of all state motorcycle laws so that we can help our clients seek maximum monetary compensation for their harm.
+Attorney Alan Cohn is a serious motorcycle enthusiast and understands the challenges cyclists face both on the road and in court.Hold a Negligent Driver Accountable for Your Injuries Under State Motorcycle Laws

 In most cases, motorcycle accident cases proceed under Florida’s negligence laws.
 To recover compensation, a plaintiff must prove that the defendant owed him or her a legal duty, such as the duty to keep a proper lookout or obey the speed limit.
 The defendant must have breached that duty and caused the accident in which the victim was hurt, and the plaintiff must have incurred actual damages.
 If the claim succeeds, the plaintiff may be able to recover compensation for pain and suffering, past and future lost wages, mental anguish, medical expenses, and property damage, among other forms of compensation.
 The injured person’s spouse may also be entitled to compensation for loss of consortium.